-Members of staff within universities who are responsible for teaching and assisting you with your learning.
+Members of staff within universities who are responsible for teaching and assisting students with their learning.

-A tutorial can either be an individual or group session, where you can discuss their work or any issues with a tutor.
+A tutorial can either be an individual or group session, where students can discuss their work or any issues with a tutor.

 Money loaned from Student Finance to cover the cost of tuition fees.
 This loan is paid directly to the university in instalments.

 Universities and College Admission Service is responsible for processing students' university applications.
 The application process is online via www.ucas.com.

 A university offer where the applicant has satisfied the criteria for their course and has no further conditions to meet.